IT service management (ITSM) is the implementation, management, and delivery of IT services, policies, and procedures to end customers.

-Remote management and monitoring (RMM) software is the core of a MSP’s work.
-RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems and networks wherever they are.
+Remote management and monitoring (RMM) software is the core of an MSP’s work.
+RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems, asset management, and networks wherever they are.
 Typically, this is done by installing an agent on these devices and systems that provides status information back to the MSP.
 It is viewed as one of the most important tools in ITSM.

 RMM software monitors the health of systems by gathering data from remote endpoints and networks and then performing IT management tasks.
 The key is that RMM systems enable MSPs and IT professionals to receive alerts for potential issues in real time so they can address them before they become problems.

-Routine IT tasks can also be automated with RMM tools, such as the installation of patches and the ability to generate and respond to service tickets, provide proactive incident management, an organized service catalog, and so much more!
+Routine ITIL processes can improve service, and also be automated with RMM tools, such as the installation of patches and the ability to generate and respond to service tickets, provide proactive incident management, an organized service catalog, and so much more!

 ITSM software enables IT service providers to better meet business needs and take a more strategic approach to organizational changes and transformation.